lot022/chessanalytics_st/README.md

         Parameters:
         - title (str): The title of the chart.
 Default is 'Win/Draw/Loss stats by time control'.
+        - colors (list): The colors for the bar chart.
+Default is ['green', 'gray', 'red'].
-        - plot_height (int): The height of the chart in pixels.
-Default is 700.
+        - xaxis_name (str): The label for the x-axis.
+Default is 'Time control'.
-        - plot_hole (float): The size of the hole in the center of the pie chart.
-Default is 0.3.
+        - yaxis_name (str): The label for the y-axis.
+Default is 'Number of games'.

 ### WDL_gametype